lilith645/Diablo-Revived/README.md

 Packaging/switch/build.sh
 ```

-This will install the [Switch devkit](https://switchbrew.org/wiki/Setting_up_Development_Environment) and build a DevilutionX Switch package.
+This will install the [Switch devkit](https://switchbrew.org/wiki/Setting_up_Development_Environment) and build a Diablo-Revived Switch package.
 If you already have the devkit installed, or are on a non-Debian system, pass the the devkit path to the script like this:

 ```
 DEVKITPRO=<path to devkit> Packaging/switch/build.sh